Industrial design portfolio tips and application advice

 Approach your portfolio as a design project:

-- Make sure to keep the text to a minimum.
-They will not be read and if you need it, your visuals are not explanatory enough
+• Make sure to keep the text to a minimum.
+They will not be read and if you need them, your visuals are not explanatory enough

 Your portfolio could include: